 The goal is to give you a clear enough starting point that you begin – and a simple enough framework that you continue.

 Because in investing, continuity is the advantage.
 Not the best fund selection or the most sophisticated strategy.
-The willingness to stay invested, consistently, through the conditions that cause most people to stop.

 That process starts with one account, one fund, one recurring contribution.